 There was a time when cell phones simply stored phone numbers and records of when calls took place, but a modern cell phone can now provide police with banking records, photos, email conversations, texts, internet search histories, a person’s location history and more.
 This is why the United States Supreme Court has been ruling on cell phone cases increasingly in favor of protecting the privacy of phone users by ensuring police obtain a warrant before they are able to access information stored on the device.

 Riley Vs. California

-In fact, it was a San Diego defense lawyer who helped his client, David Riley, appeal the case all the way to the Supreme Court after Riley was convicted of attempted murder and other gang-related charges that were largely based on evidence discovered in a warrantless search of his cell phone.
-In a unanimous decision, the judges ruled that warrantless searches of these devices violate the constitutional protections against unreasonable search and seizure.
+Interestingly, it was a San Diego lawyer who helped his client, David Riley, appeal the case all the way to the Supreme Court after Riley was convicted of attempted murder and other gang-related charges that were largely based on evidence officers discovered in a warrantless search of his cell phone.
+In a unanimous decision, the judges ruled that warrantless searches of these devices violate the Fourth Amendment’s constitutional protections against unreasonable search and seizure.

-If you are currently facing criminal charges and you believe evidence being used against you was pulled from your cell phone without a warrant, please schedule an appointment with Solana Beach criminal defense lawyer Peter M. Liss to discuss how this Supreme Court decision can affect your case.
+If you are were placed under arrest and you believe evidence being used against you was pulled from your cell phone without a warrant, please contact criminal defense attorney Peter M. Liss.
 Call (760) 643-4050 or (858) 486-3024 to schedule your free initial consultation today.